 If you are using a download manager for Macintosh that doesn't offer scheduling downloads then you will be interested in other software solutions that are more advanced and let you schedule your downloads on Mac.

 Folx is the ideal way to find and manage downloads.
 This software is designed to make downloading as easy as possible, letting you grab content and schedule a download in a number of different ways.

 It’s got a convenient direct torrent search, saving you the time you would usually spend looking around various websites.

 It also lets you download directly from YouTube, or via a URL.
 The speeds are great, letting you download in up to 20 threads.
-It also lets you schedule downloads, saving time, and allowing you to get the exact content you want, when you want it.
+It also serves as a Mac OS scheduler, saving time, and allowing you to get the exact content you want, when you want it.

 This brief tutorial will show you how to schedule downloads on Mac with the Folx app - a mighty Mac download manager.

 In Folx Settings, open Schedule tab where you can choose days of the week, start and end time for your downloads.